-FDA Reviews First Treatment for Alzheimer’s Disease
+The First Treatment for Alzheimer’s Disease Is Here

 Even then, the drug won’t be a slam dunk for everyone with Alzheimer’s.
 Salloway notes that aducanumab was only studied in people with the mildest forms of disease—those who show the first signs of memory or cognitive problems, and have amyloid plaques in their brains.
 The drug likely won’t be as effective, if it is at all, in people who are further along in the disease progression.
 But that won’t stop those patients from asking their doctors if they can try the treatment.
 There will likely be strict criteria defining which patients qualify to take it; for example, doctors will need to screen people before they get the drug for any microbleeding in the brain, which could make them more vulnerable to complications from the inflammation.
 Anyone receiving the drug should also be tested for amyloid levels, either through cerebral spinal fluid or with PET imaging, before they start the drug to make sure they indeed have amyloid build up in their brains.

-if they don’t meet those criteria, says Petersen, “how do you tell somebody who has been living with the disease for five or six years, I’m sorry you don’t qualify to be treated with this drug?
+If they don’t meet those criteria, says Petersen, “how do you tell somebody who has been living with the disease for five or six years, I’m sorry you don’t qualify to be treated with this drug?
 That’s a tough conversation and I’m worrying about that.”

 It’s important that both doctors and patients understand what aducanumab can, and cannot do.
-It’s also critical that doctors prescribing the drug, which is given in monthly IV infusions, understand how to monitor patients for side effects like the brain inflammation—specifically, patients on the druf must undergo brain MRIs every three months.
+It’s also critical that doctors prescribing the drug, which is given in monthly IV infusions, understand how to monitor patients for side effects like the brain inflammation—specifically, patients on the drug must undergo brain MRIs every three months.

 Given all the complications, Salloway and Petersen believe that aducanumab should be prescribed by specialists initially, since they are most familiar with the best ways to identify the right patients, early in their disease, and monitor for any complications.
 “I think dementia experts should be managing this treatment, working with radiologists who are familiar with ARIA and detecting it,” says Salloway.
+Both recognize that the approval will also lead to some doctors who are more willing to prescribe it than others.
+But Salloway anticipates “the demand will come from patients and their families.
+After having the discussion of the risks and the potential benefit, and from their experience with what Alzheimer’s is, if the drug is something that has a reasonable chance of helping them, and it can be safely administered, many people are going to want it.”

 Cost will be the other big challenge.
 For the Centers for Medicare and Medicaid Services and private insurers to reimburse for aducanumab, they would need to be convinced that treating someone with the drug for a year would be more cost effective than leaving that person untreated for decades, and needing increasingly complex medical care as their memory and cognitive functions decline.
 ICER has determined through modeling that means the drug would need to be priced at $2,500 to $8,300 per patient a year.
 However, while the companies have declined to comment on potential pricing, pharmaceutical analysts have predicted a price tag as high as $50,000 a year per patient.

-“The elephant in the room if the drug is approved is what the payors will have to say about it,” says Petersen.
+“The elephant in the room is what the payors will have to say about it,” says Petersen.
 Because the infusion-based therapy is likely to be expensive, “we really don’t want a society of haves and have nots.
 That would be a disaster.”

 In the meanwhile, the drug continues offering hope to people like JoAnn Wooding, whose husband Peter was diagnosed with Alzheimer’s in 2016, and was among the first group of patients to join the aducanumab trials.
 She’s realistic about the future, recognizing that the drug may not make a huge difference for Peter, since the suspension and restart of the trial cost him valuable time.
 When his trial was halted, Peter had completed the 18-month study period and had received five infusions of the drug as part of the two-year follow-up.
-When the study was stopped, he joined another trial of another promising drug in the hopes of slowing down his disease; it took him an especially long time before he could resume aducanumab, since he needed to wait several months to “washout” any residual effect of that experimental treatment.
+When the study was stopped, he joined another trial of another promising drug in the hopes of slowing down his disease; it took him longer before he could resume aducanumab, since he needed to wait several months to “washout” any residual effect of that experimental treatment.
 Then he was diagnosed with a small melanoma on his foot which prevented him from joining the trial until he was in remission.

 In May 2021, about two years after his last infusion, Peter finally started his monthly treatments of aducanumab again.
 “I think it’s too late for Peter frankly,” JoAnn says.
 “Two years is a very long time when someone has Alzheimer’s.
 If he had been able to continue two years ago, I think it might have been very valuable, but now his progression is such that I’m not sure it’s going to be very helpful.
 But we’re doing it for science.
 And there is always reason to hope.”